Ecwid/ecwid-api-docs/includes/_combinations.md

 HTTP Status | Meaning
 ------------|--------
 400 | Request parameters are malformed
-402 | The "Product Combinations" feature are not available on the merchant plan 404 | The combination is not found
+402 | The "Product Variations" feature are not available on the merchant plan 404 | The variation is not found
 415 | Unsupported content-type: expected `application/json` or `text/json`
-500 | Cannot get the combination because of an error on the server
+500 | Cannot get the variation because of an error on the server

-### Create product combination
+### Create product variation

-You can create a new product combination using this method.
+You can create a new product variation using this method.
 If the options you specify in request don't exist, they will be created automatically with the type of dropdown.
 If you want to create options explicitly, use the [Update product](#update-a-product) call to create them.

 > Request example